Lotfullah21/JavaScript_Complete/Variables/README.md

 </code>

 <h5>const</h5>
-once a value is assigned, we cannot change the value
+once a value is assigned, we cannot change the value, and also in the initialization phase, the value should be decalred.
 <code>
-const name = "ahmad"
-name = "mahmood"
-console.log(name) // Error
+const namel >wrong, the value must be assigned const name = "ahmad" name = "mahmood" console.log(name) // Error